By: Marilyn L. Davis

 Other people try to fill each moment and become overwhelmed with all they scheduled.
 Learning about valuing and managing time can relieve some of the stresses.

 Whether it is a calendar on a computer or the paper variety, seeing where you spent your time, energy and effort can help you stay in balance.

 Underneath the Use

 • Unresolved Issues

 There are several types of issues ranging from childhood abandonment, sexual abuse, PTSD, or neglect.
 For some people, how they behaved in their use creates shame and guilt; two emotions that people relapse over when they do not have support or other coping skills.

-People mistakenly think that triggers are a sign that they are doing something wrong; however, they are the typical, random thoughts and attitudes that happen to everyone in recovery at some point.
+People mistakenly think that triggers are an indication that they are doing something wrong; however, they are the usual, random thoughts and attitudes that happen to everyone in recovery at some point.

-When we are mindful of our personal triggers, we are not as likely to be taken by surprise when they occur.
-But if we are not ready for them, they can develop into a larger problem and become the basis for a relapse.
+Yet if we are not prepared for them, they can develop into a more significant problem and become the basis for a relapse.

-When we value our recovery, we create methods and exercises to protect it, rather than avoiding an uncomfortable and new challenge when examining our thoughts for triggers possibly leading to relapse.
+When we value our recovery, we create methods and exercises to protect it.
+We don’t avoid the uncomfortable thoughts and feelings but examine them to help us prevent a relapse.